esgfdffghfgj/cheese-nuker/README.md

 If it constantly prints "rate limited" when spamming roles, that means you have been rate limied for 24 hours.
 Im guessing this is due to the sensitive api.
-To kick or ban members, you need to type ">scrape" in any channel of your server that you want to use it on Credit to other open source git repositories for heavy inspiration.
+To kick or ban members, you need to type ">scrape" in any channel of your server that you want to use it on Credit to other open source git repositories for heavy inspiration (especially avery).
 Use at your own risk